derektata/lorem/README.md

 go get -u github.com/derektata/lorem
 ```

-If you would like the CLI, grab the latest release from the [Latest Releases](https://github.com/derektata/lorem/releases).
+If you would like the CLI, grab the latest release from the [Latest Releases][Latest Release].

 ## Usage as a library